 Higher costs for certain goods.

-many americans cost of living quality of life residence permit cost of living leave the country better quality of life cost of living countries for american expats many americans cost of living quality of lifeGrenada, part of the Grenadines in the southeastern Caribbean, is called the “Island of Spice” for being a leading exporter of nutmeg and mace.
-Its capital, St. George’s, is known for its colorful houses, Georgian-style buildings, and historic Fort George.
-The island has beautiful beaches, spice plantations, and green rainforests.
-Grenada’s culture reflects African, East Indian, and European influences, as seen in its music, festivals, and food.
+many americans cost of living quality of life residence permit cost of living leave the country better quality of life cost of living countries for american expats many americans cost of living quality of lifeGrenada, known as the “Island of Spice,” is a stunning Caribbean nation famous for its nutmeg and mace exports.
+The capital, St. George’s, features colorful houses, Georgian-style buildings, and historic Fort George.
+Grenada offers breathtaking beaches, lush rainforests, and a vibrant culture shaped by African, European, and East Indian traditions.

 Cost of living